-- Generate profile information from an instrumented version of the application code. - Use llvm-profdata to combine and convert profile information from instrumented code into a format that the compiler can read as an input.
+- Generate profile information from an instrumented version of the application code. - Use 11vm-profdata to combine and convert profile information from instrumented code into a format that the compiler can read as an input.

-- 3.7.1 How to compile with Profile Guided Optimization (PGO) on page 3-50. - 3.7.2 llvm-profdata reference on page 3-52.
+- 3.8.1 How to compile with Profile Guided Optimization (PGO) on page 3-56. - 3.8.2 llvm-profdata reference on page 3-58.

+3.8.1 How t
-3.7.1 How to compile with Profile Guided Optimization (PGO)

-Learn how to use Profile Guided Optimization (PGO) with Arm C/C++ Compiler.

-The following procedure describes how to generate, and use, profile data using Arm Compiler for Linux.
-Profile data files generated by GCC compilers cannot be used by Arm Compiler for Linux.

-- Download and install Arm Compiler for Linux. - Load the Arm Compiler for Linux environment module for your system. - Add the llvm-bin directory to your PATH.
-For example:
+to compile with Profile Guided Optimization (PGO) Learn how to use Profile Guided Optimization (PGO) with Arm C/C++ Compiler.
+Note The following procedure describes how to generate, and use, profile data using Arm Compiler for Linux Profile data files generated by GCC compilers cannot be used by Arm Compiler for Linux.
+Prerequisites Download and install Arm Compiler for Linux.
+Load the Arm Compiler for Linux environment module for your system.
+Add the llvm-bin directory to your PATH.
+For example: PATH=\$PATH: <install-dir>//llvm-bin</install-dir> Where <install-dir> is the Arm Compiler for Linux install location.
+Note ---</install-dir> To obtain <install-dir> for your system, load the Arm Compiler for Linux environment module and run which armclang.
+The returned path is your <install-dir>.</install-dir></install-dir>

-PATH=\$PATH:<install-dir>/../llvm-bin

-Where <install-dir> is the Arm Compiler for Linux install location.

-To obtain <install-dir> for your system, load the Arm Compiler for Linux environment module and run which armclang.
-The returned path is your <install-dir>.